This post has been updated. It was originally published in January 2019.

 Sarena Sawlani, medical director of Chicago Allergy & Asthma, agreed.
 “Any allergic reaction to an alcoholic drink would really need to investigate the content of the beverage first,” she said, since most contain many other ingredients that you may be allergic to.
 Rye, hops, wheat, yeast, grapes, barley, gluten, and sulfites are all fairly common allergens that could be lurking in your alcoholic beverages, tricking you into thinking you’re reacting to ethanol.

 True alcohol allergies also tend to be more severe than the congestion and nausea I experienced.
 Generally you get hives, or even anaphylaxis.
 So perhaps what I described was an intolerance, not an allergy.
 (In recent years, people have become notoriously bad at distinguishing one from the other.)

 Alcohol intolerance in its most extreme form is called Asian flush, even though it can strike people of any ethnic background.
 It’s caused by a faulty version of an enzyme called aldehyde dehydrogenase.
 Normally, the ethanol in a cocktail gets broken down into aldehydes, another kind of organic molecule, by an alcohol dehydrogenase and then those aldehydes get broken down again by (you guessed it) an aldehyde dehydrogenase.
 Genetic mutations in both kinds of dehydrogenases are common, but it’s the slow versions of aldehyde dehydrogenase that often cause the flushing.
-When it doesn’t work, the ethanol builds up and causes symptoms like facial redness (hence the flush), hives, a stuffy nose, nausea, and low blood pressure.
+When it doesn’t work, aldehydes build up and causes symptoms like facial redness (hence the flush), hives, a stuffy nose, nausea, and low blood pressure.
 It’s more common in the Asian population simply because of genetics—families pass down the flawed enzyme, and it happens to have been propagated a lot in Asian communities.
 About a third of those with East Asian heritage have it.

 But there are other factors that put you at higher risk of alcohol intolerance.
 Those with asthma or hay fever are more likely to have it, as are those who are already allergic to grains or other foods (also, those with Hodgkin’s lymphoma).